 How Do You Want The Solar Flood Light To Work?

 The technology has evolved, and apart from the standard off/on switches for lights, there are many operating choices.
-There are solar floodlights which can automatically switch on in the evening when the sunsets, and turn off in the morning when the sun rises.
+There are solar floodlights that can automatically switch on in the evening when the sunsets, and turn off in the morning when the sun rises.
 You can also choose a motion-sensor floodlight that automatically switches on in case it detects a movement nearby.

 - Lumens: Lumens define how strong you would like your solar floodlights to be.
-Would you like them to be strong enough to allow you to navigate through the focused space, or you want them to be bright so that they can keep away the intruders?
+Would you like them to be strong enough to allow you to navigate through the focused space, or do you want them to be bright so that they can keep away the intruders?
 The more the brightness is, the more the lumens are needed.

 - The Angle Of Detection: Standard LED sensor-based floodlights work when someone is directly in front of the light.
 There are the anti-creep solar floodlights that work even in the scenarios where the target is standing on the light’s side.
-If you would like to use the motion detected floodlights, this is a significant factor that needs consideration.
+If you would like to use the motion-detected floodlights, this is a significant factor that needs consideration.
 On the other hand, the anti-creep floodlights are more expensive compared to the standard LED sensor-based floodlights.
 So, you need to check on your budget as well.

 The best position for placing a solar floodlight is on your roof or on an area that receives a lot of sunlight.
-The brightness of the lights depends on the sun rays, and the amount of time exposed to sunlight.
+The brightness of the lights depends on the sun’s rays, and the amount of time exposed to sunlight.
 However, it also depends on other factors such as the quality of the photovoltaic cells and the LED bulb’s size.